-The “story” for this movie involves William Easton (Peter Outerbridge), a health insurance claims officer deemed guilty for using his objective risk analysis formula to approve or deny insurance claims.
+The story in this movie involves William Easton (Peter Outerbridge), a health insurance claims officer deemed guilty for using his objective risk analysis formula to approve or deny insurance claims.
 Jigsaw (Tobin Bell) appears only in flashbacks, while his disciple Det.
-Mark Hoffman (Costas Mandylor) continues to elude the police as he follows in the killer’s footsteps.
+Mark Hoffman (Costas Mandylor) eludes the police as he follows in the killer’s footsteps.
 Hoffman puts Easton into a sick game; he’s forced to decide who lives and who dies, as Hoffman subjects random employees from the insurance company’s office to torture.
-Did the cleaning guy really deserve to be crushed to death for being a smoker?
-Whereas Jigsaw kept the torture isolated to an individual and tried not to harm those he judged innocent, Hoffman doesn’t care who gets it.
+Did the cleaning guy deserve to be crushed to death for being a smoker?
+Whereas Jigsaw kept the suffering isolated to an individual and tried not to harm those he judged innocent, Hoffman doesn’t care who gets it.

-It’s all very bloody, of course, so gore-hungry viewers will get their fix: The movie opens with two people, a fat man and a skinny woman, given sixty seconds to slice as much flesh from their bodies as possible.
+It’s all very bloody, of course, so gore-hungry viewers will get their fix: The movie opens with two people, a fat man and a skinny woman, with sixty seconds to slice as much flesh from their bodies as possible.
 Whoever chops off the most survives.
-The fat man grabs his rolls and starts to cut away; the skinny woman lifts up her shirt and realizes, whoops, she’s skinny, and decides to hack off her arm instead.
-Among other mechanisms of pain, the reverse bear trap makes an appearance, so does searing hot gas, and a merry-go-round attached to a mechanized shotgun.
+The fat man grabs his rolls and starts to cut away; the skinny woman lifts her shirt and realizes—whoops—she’s thin, so she decides to hack off her arm instead.
+Among other mechanisms of pain, the reverse bear trap makes another appearance, so does searing hot gas and a merry-go-round attached to a mechanized shotgun.
 Someone is hung with barbed wire.
 A woman is shot in the head with a dart.
 Hydrofluoric acid melts someone in half.
 Is that enough for you?